 Exercise 1: Identify the Sentence Type

-Read each sentence below and write whether it is declarative, interrogative, imperative, or exclamatory.
+Label each sentence as declarative, interrogative, imperative, or exclamatory.

 - Do you like playing outside?